eli97/CCWRework/README.md

 # CCWRework
-A partial reqork of the Crystal Clear Pool Service Website with a newer tech stack: jQuery
+A partial rework of the Crystal Clear Pool Service Website with a newer tech stack: jQuery